Hollin Pierce: Professional career

 Pierce signed with the Philadelphia Eagles as an undrafted free agent on May 2, 2025.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
-He was released on September 3, and then added to the practice squad on September 8.
+Pierce was released on September 3, and then added to the practice squad on September 8.
+He signed a reserve/future contract with Philadelphia on January 12, 2026.

+On August 17, 2026, Pierce was waived by the Eagles.